FOR SALE -

 *1. In the list below, remember to click on the blue text to access the photo page.

-**2. To start an automatic slide show of all the other photos, go to the the bottom left-
+**2. To start an automatic slide show of all the photos on the photos page, go to the the bottom left-

 I bought this banjo from a man whose uncle had owned it ever since purchasing it from a music shop in Croydon (near London) on the 7th of January 1948.
 The uncle played the 5-